10 Best Teas for Cold and Cough: 2022

 The main compounds in ginger tea responsible for health benefits are gingerol and shoagol.
 Ginger also contains high amounts of antioxidants—second only to pomegranates and some berries.
 These antioxidants and bioactive compounds may fight invading pathogens, preventing their replication.

-Read More 7 Best Oolong Tea Brands in the US: 2022
+Read More The 10 Best Tea Brands in India: 2022

 How to Use: Bring 10 ounces of water to a rapid boil in a pan on the stove.
 Add a one-inch piece of fresh ginger or one teaspoon of dried ginger.
 Turn heat to medium and simmer for five minutes.
 Add a dash of apple cider vinegar or honey to increase the immune-boosting properties of this tea.